 Biarritz France.
 The name just rolls off the tongue with pizazz.
 It conjures up visions of an exotic life with a French twist.

 Its name does not lead you astray.
 Biarritz is sublime.
 Sandy beaches stretch out lazily, the Pyrénées soar in the not-too-far distance, surfers wait patiently for the big waves, the historic lighthouse beckons with its evening beam, and coloured beach parasols invite you to sink into the golden sand.

 Is that exotic enough?
 Add in the distinctive Basque culture and Biarritz’s proximity to Spain and you have plenty of exploring to keep you satisfied for days on end.

-Thinking you might like to visit Biarritz France?
-It is situated in the Pyrénées-Atlantiques department of the Nouvelle-Aquitaine region of France and has been a popular beach destination since Napoleon III and the Empress Eugénie started coming in 1854.
+Where is Biarritz France?
+Biarritz is situated in the Pyrénées-Atlantiques department of the Nouvelle-Aquitaine region of France on the Basque Coast.
+It has been a popular beach destination since Napoleon III and the Empress Eugénie started coming in 1854.
 Their trip would have taken over 20 hours by train, which makes the 4-hour trip from Paris seem like a breeze.

 1. Be On The Lookout For The Basque Culture

 Biarritz, known as the California of France, is a coastal paradise and that in itself makes it a desirable destination.
 But, its appeal deepens with the palpable and distinctive Basque culture.
 Taste the Basque cakes with their smooth, creamy filling, listen for the Euskara language and watch for the Basque cross.
 Even the names of stores such as the espadrille store, Chistera, have a Basque connection.
 Chistera is the wicker basket used to scoop the ball in the popular local sport pelota!

 It was a Sunday morning at Les Halles de Biarritz, the market hall, where a group of Basque men had gathered and were singing at the top of their voices (acapella) that stopped my sister and me in our tracks.

 The sheer vocal passion of the Euskara language floating through the market had us pulling up a stool at the corner café/bar, L’Ameuse-Geule.
 It was noon, the perfect time for a mini-draft beer (une pression) and one-euro tapas, all the time serenaded by the nearby voices.